mitchelldmiller/quick-mail-wp-plugin/README.md

 * "You must provide at least one recipient email address."

    `wp_mail` rejected an address.
 Seen when Quick Mail verification is off.

+* Warning: Not sending file.
+Attachment message ignored.

+    WP-CLI quick-mail did not include attachment message, because you are not sending a file.

 __Translators and Programmers__